Top Ten Tips for Travel Bloggers

 3. Photo Blog

 If you’ve been away on holiday, chances are you took hundreds of pictures on your digital camera or smart phone that you planned to upload and share with your friends on Facebook.
 The best writers are able to evoke the spirit of a place through words alone, but the rest of us need a little helping hand.
 Images are the perfect aid to a blog post, and on the right blog, they can even form a post in their own right.
 Take lots of photos.
+Especially if you’re staying in a stunning property like the villas in Barbados!

 4. Pick Your Niche Wisely